 MTUS-X is a project dedicated to making it easy for researchers to use data from Multinational Time Use Study.
 The MTUS is a database of national time-diary samples collected over six decades, includes harmonised background, activity, location, mode of transport and who else was present variables.

-MTUS-X is a collaborative project between the Maryland Population Research Center, the Centre for Time Use Research (CTUR) at the University of Oxford and the Minnesota Population Center (MPC).
-The dataset is administered by the CTUR while the MPC is the responsible for the dissemination system.
+MTUS-X is a collaborative project between the Maryland Population Research Center, the Centre for Time Use Research (CTUR) at University College London and IPUMS.
+The dataset is administered by the CTUR while IPUMS is the responsible for the dissemination system.

 Continue reading for information on the following:

 - Future plans for MTUS-X

 - MTUS-X Staff

 Advantages of Using MTUS-X

 Time diary data allow researchers to look at and analyze the time people spend doing different things.
 Each respondent reports on all of his or her activities on a designated diary day.
 Information on individual and household characteristics also is collected during the interviews.

 The MTUS-X data extract builder is designed to make it easy for users to create data files that contain the time use, personal characteristic and household characteristic variables they want, thus making the data more accessible to a broader audience.
 The system aggregates time spent in user-specified combinations of activities, applies any requested filters behind the scenes and delivers this information to users in the form of time use variables.
 Time use variables contain the number of minutes respondents spent in the user-specified activities and filters during the interview day.
 Individual and household characteristic variables that a user desires also may be selected.
 The output from the MTUS-X is a data file consisting of person-level records that contain the variables a user has requested.
 A statistical software package such as SAS, Stata or SPSS must be used to prepare tabulations or carry out other analyses using the data file.